For urgent consular assistance call

 More information:

-Poland is a part of the Schengen area.
-Once COVID-19 travel restrictions are no longer in place, this means you can enter Poland without a visa in some cases.
+Poland is part of the Schengen area, meaning you can enter without a visa in some cases.

 Entry and exit conditions can change at short notice.
 Contact the nearest embassy or consulate of Poland for details about visas, currency, customs and quarantine rules.